 Abhaya: Fearless Mudra

-The abhaya mudra is a symbol of fearlessness and protection.
-The left hand is in the meditation (dhyana) mudra, while the right hand is upright with the palm facing outward.
+The abhaya mudra is a gesture that represents bravery and guarding against danger.
+The meditative (dhyana) mudra is performed with the left hand, while the right hand is held in an upright position with the palm facing outward.

-Boundaries are related to earth element and so this mudra can invite more fearlessness in how you engage with the world.
+Because the earth element is connected to boundaries, this mudra has the potential to encourage more fearlessness in how you interact with the outside world.

 Dharmachakra: Dharma Wheel Mudra